Tips To Inspire Homeschool Writing StylesMarch 8, 2022

-Now that a couple of months have passed, and you’ve gotten back into the rhythm of the new homeschool year, you might be noticing that your student isn’t always looking forward to his or her writing assignments.
+Now that a couple of months have passed, and you’ve gotten back into the rhythm of the new year, you might be noticing that your student isn’t always looking forward to his or her writing assignments.
 Whether your child struggles with writing or breezes through it, sometimes switching things up can renew his or her enthusiasm.
 An active interest in writing will make it easier for students to boost skills that need a little help or even develop entirely new ones.
 While much of the time writing assignments may come in the form of freeform essays or reports, it might be time to try adding a defined writing style to the mix.
-Not only will it provide an additional challenge for some students, others will find that having a more structured style to write in will give them less to think through and more time to focus on grammar and mechanics.
+Not only will it provide an additional challenge for some students, but others will also find that having a more structured style to write in will give them less to think through and more time to focus on grammar and mechanics.

 Novels, along with epic sagas or poems, are the primary domain of the narrative writing style.
 In this style, a writer is telling a story by placing themselves in their character’s shoes and writing about a clearly defined event or series of events, usually during a specific timeframe.
 Assign your student a story with a clearly defined beginning, middle, and end; and have him or her write it in the first person.
 The structure can help students think their assignment through in sections and make completing it feel achievable instead of daunting.
 Writing in the first person will help your student gain a personal view of the story, making it easier to express thoughts and feelings.